Introducing Webhooks for LiquidPlanner

 As I said earlier, instead of people making big requests to us, we’ll just tell them when things happen.
 No big requests coming in, means all the more available resources and thus even better performance for you.
 We value the customer experience and if we’re making it better for you, that makes us happy!

-For more details such as who can configure Webhooks, how to get started, and even how to do some troubleshooting, please check out the Webhooks: Getting started article found in the LP Developer section of our Online Help.
+For more details such as who can configure Webhooks, how to get started, and even how to do some troubleshooting, please check out the Configuring and using Webhooks article found in the LP Developer Hub.